Boat Registration and Licenses in PennsylvaniaGet Free Boat & Watercraft Insurance Quotes

 - Any boat powered by an inboard motor that has a model year of 1997 or newer.

-- Any boat powered by an outboard motor that is 14 feet or longer and has a model year of 1997 or newer.
+- Any boat powered by an outboard motor that is 14 ft.

 - Any boat with a Pennsylvania title when purchased.

-- Complete an Application for Pennsylvania Boat Registration and/or Boat Title.
+- Complete an Application for Pennsylvania Boat Registration and/or Boat Title (Form REV-336).

-- Mail to the address on the application, or drop it off at any any PFBC office.
+- Mail the above to the address on the application, or drop it off at any any PFBC office.

-Boat registrations are valid for two years, expiring March 31 of the second year.
+In Pennsylvania, boat registrations are valid for 2 years, expiring March 31 every other year.

 Renew by Mail